-The American tenor and Hollywood star with Italian origin, Mario Lanza sings “Una furtiva lagrima”” (English: A furtive tear), a romanza from act 2, scene 8 of the Italian opera L’elisir d’amore by Gaetano Donizetti.
+The American tenor and Hollywood star of Italian origin, Mario Lanza sings “Una furtiva lagrima”” (English: A furtive tear), a romanza from act 2, scene 8 of the Italian opera L’elisir d’amore by Gaetano Donizetti.
 There are two videos in the post: the first one is from the 1949 American musical film “That Midnight Kiss”, starring Kathryn Grayson and Mario Lanza, in his movie debut.
 The second video is a recording from May 18, 1950.
 Mario Lanza sings ‘Una Furtiva Lagrima’ with RCA Victor Symphony Orchestra conducted by Constantine Callinicos.

-To read more about this beautiful aria and for the lyrics see Una Furtiva Lagrima – Brownlee, Pavarotti And Caruso Versions.
+To read more about this beautiful aria and for the lyrics see Una Furtiva Lagrima – Brownlee, Pavarotti, and Caruso Versions.

 José Carreras version of the aria is also beautiful.

 That Midnight Kiss is a 1949 Technicolor American musical romance film also starring Mario Lanza (in his first leading role) and Kathryn Grayson.
 Among the supporting cast were Ethel Barrymore, conductor/pianist Jose Iturbi (playing himself), Keenan Wynn, J. Carrol Naish, and Jules Munshin.
 The commercially popular film was directed by Norman Taurog.